PulseWaves/Specification/specification.rst

     :widths: 100

     "Header"
-    "WaveSamples of Pulse"
+    "Waves of Pulse 0"
-    "WaveSamples of Pulse"
+    "Waves of Pulse 1"
-    "WaveSamples of Pulse"
+    "Waves of Pulse 2"
-    "WaveSamples of Pulse"
+    "Waves of Pulse 3"
     "..."
-    "WaveSamples of Pulse"
+    "Waves of Pulse k"

 .. csv-table:: The Waves Header
     :header: "Item", "Format", "Size"